All known Royal Cache TT320 shabti types, shabti boxes and papyri

 21st Dynasty, 975 BC

-‘Two almost identical wooden tablets were found in the Royal Cache DB 320 and are now in the British Museum and the Louvre.
+‘Two almost identical wooden tablets were found in the Royal Cache TT320 and are now in the British Museum and the Louvre.
 They record an oracular pronouncement of Amun that a set of shabtis (servant figures) should work only for their owner, who is consequently exempt from other tasks, and that the ownership of the shabtis is indeed vested in the woman who bought them.’
 Source

 British Museum, London EA 16672